 How to Start Mpesa Business in Kenya

 MPesa is a mobile-based money transfer service launched in March 2007 by Safaricom.
-There are many people starting MPesa business in Kenya.
-The MPesa business is increasingly becoming popular due to the high number of people requiring to send and receive money, pay for goods and services and transact business.
+There are many people starting MPesa businesses in Kenya.
+The MPesa business is becoming increasingly popular due to the high number of people requiring it to send and receive money, pay for goods and services, and transact business.

-Requirements to Start an Mpesa Shop in Kenya for Standalone Agent
+Requirements to Start an Mpesa Shop in Kenya for a Standalone Agent

 The following are the requirements for starting an MPesa agent business.

-• You need to make an initial deposit float of Ksh 100,000.
-You must also ensure that you maintain the same amount in all outlets.
+- You need to make an initial deposit float of Ksh 100,000.
+You must also ensure that you maintain the same amount at all outlets.

-• You will then need to fill in the MPesa agent head office application form and the MPesa agent store application form.
+- You will then need to fill out the MPesa agent head office application form and the MPesa agent store application form.

 Upon submission of all forms and meeting all requirements, you will be given a till number to use.